johnnymatthews/blog/190118-how-to-update-your-cmus-library.md

 ---
 title: How to Update your CMUS Library
+description: CMUS is a fantastically simple music player for Unix systems.
+It just runs in the terminal and requires hardly any memory to run!
+This low memory requirement is actually why I go onto using it in the first place.
+Between Chrome, Slack, and VSCode, I don't have much memory left to go around in my 8gb MacBook.
 date: 2018-05-09
 ---

-CMUS is a fantastically simple music player for Unix systems.
-It just runs in the terminal and requires hardly any memory to run!
-This low memory requirement is actually why I go onto using it in the first place.
-Between Chrome, Slack, and VSCode, I don't have much memory left to go around in my 8GB MacBook.

 I often find myself updating my music library, which can cause CMUS to go out sync.
 So I began looking for a solution to help me update the CMUS cache on the fly!
 I found a post on [Github by c0llision](https://github.com/cmus/cmus/issues/233#issuecomment-396195503) that guided me to the script below!